SpaceBudgie/DeadCode/Dead/Events/README.md

 #Event Manager

-DeadCodes currently provides one simple event manager.
+DeadCode currently provides one simple event manager.
 This provides a mechanism to send and receive events in your game.

 ###Files
 EventManager.hpp - access to SimpleEventManager.hpp and all its policies.

 SimpleEventManger.hpp - access only to the event manager.

 ##Simple Event Manager

-The event manager's pre-requisits are an `event handeling` class (referred to as the controller), The `id type` you wish to use, and a pointer to the `base Event` class.
+The event manager's pre-requisits are an `event handeling` class (referred to as the controller), The `id type` you wish to use, and a pointer to the `Base Event` class.

 ###Basic Setup